makratofil/bls7-fkw-fads-presentation/README.md

 - We thank Kim Holland for providing information on the Hawai'i FAD array

-- We thank Erin Oleson (PIFSC) for providing satellite tag data on one endangered false killer whale
+- We thank Erin Oleson (PIFSC) for providing satellite tag data on 5 endangered false killer whales

 ## References
 1. Baird, R.W.
 2016. **The lives of Hawai'i's dolphins and whales: natural history and conservation**. *Univeristy of Hawai'i Press, Honolulu, HI*.